dmitriz/cpsfy/README.md

 In most cases each of these is considered a single request resulting in either success of failure.
 However, more general CPS functions can implement more powerful functionality with multiple callback calls.
-For instance, the function can run multiple data insetion attempts with progress reported back to client.
+For instance, a function can run multiple data insetion attempts with progress reported back to client.
 Or the query function can return its result in multiple chunks, each with a separate callback call.
-Further, the Database query funtion can hold a state that is advanced with each call.
+Further, the database query funtion can hold a state that is advanced with each call.
-Similarly, any Database access can be cancelled by subsequent call of the same CPS function with suitable parameters.
+Similarly, any database access can be cancelled by subsequent call of the same CPS function with suitable parameters.

 ## Middleware e.g. in Express or Redux
 [Express Framework](https://expressjs.com/) in NodeJs popularised